Software Safety vs. Software Security: Understanding the Difference

 Coding standards, like MISRA, help ensure code architecture is rock solid at every stage of development.
 Secure code ensures crucial safety of software systems that people rely on every day.

-How to Ensure Safety and Security
+Ensure Software Safety and Software Security

 In the new guidelines, MISRA recommends using static code analysis tools to ensure the highest degree of compliance with their standards.
 Compliance checking tools can flag everything from critical security loopholes to small deviations from best practice.
 Having one tool to check hundreds of different measures at once helps ensure you’re aware of each tiny misstep from the gold standard.